Deep Security 11.2 has reached end of support. Use the version selector (above) to see more recent versions of the Help Center.

 - Finish the wizard and close the SSL Configuration page.

 - Return to the computer's Details window.
 Apply the Deep Security Manager Policy, which includes the Firewall Rules and Intrusion Prevention Rules required to protect the Deep Security Manager's GUI port number.

 You have now protected the Manager's computer and are now filtering the traffic (including SSL) to the Manager.

 The Deep Security Manager Policy has the basic Firewall Rules assigned to enable remote use of the Manager.
 Additional Firewall Rules may need to be assigned if the Manager's computer is being used for other purposes.
 The Policy also includes the Intrusion Prevention Rules in the Web Server Common Application Type.
 Additional Intrusion Prevention Rules can be assigned as desired.

 Because the Web Server Common Application Type typically filters on the HTTP Port List and does not include the Deep Security Manager GUI's port number, it is added as an override to the ports setting in the Intrusion Prevention Rules page of the Policy's Details window.

-For more information on SSL data inspection, see Inspect SSL traffic.
+For more information on SSL data inspection, see Inspect SSL or TLS traffic.